Chart Color Schemes

 Health performance in Maryborough Surrounds - South is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Maryborough Surrounds - South faces significant health challenges, with various conditions affecting both younger and older residents.
-The area has a low private health cover rate of approximately 46%, covering around 5,050 people, compared to the national average of 55.3%.
+Maryborough Surrounds - South faces significant health challenges, with various conditions affecting both younger and older age groups.
+Approximately 46% (~5,050 people) have private health cover, lower than the national average of 55.3%.

-The most prevalent medical conditions are arthritis (14.6%) and mental health issues (10.5%), while 54.3% of residents report having no medical ailments, similar to the 54.0% in Rest of Qld.
-The area has a higher proportion of seniors aged 65 and over, at 31.8% or approximately 3,473 people, compared to Rest of Qld's 29.9%.
-Despite this, health outcomes among seniors are better than those of the general population in terms of health metrics.
+The most prevalent medical conditions are arthritis (14.6%) and mental health issues (10.5%).
+Around 54.3% report no medical ailments, comparable to Rest of Qld's 54.0%.
+The area has a higher proportion of seniors aged 65 and over at 31.8% (~3,473 people), compared to Rest of Qld's 29.9%.
+Health outcomes among seniors present challenges but are better than the general population in health metrics.

 Frequently Asked Questions - Health